Help us remain the creative heart of the community

 Here's a look back at that journey...

-Freedom: Reframed was launched at a celebratory event at Queen's Hall in November 2025.
+Freedom: Reframed, an Augmented Reality (AR) exhibition of interactive artworks, was launched at a celebratory event at Queen's Hall in November 2025.

-Community members who helped create the new Augmented Reality (AR) artworks came together with Emma Tominey, representatives from RAF Spadeadam, and the Queen’s Hall Arts team to reflect on the journey and be amongst the first to view the final artworks.
+Community members who helped create the new AR exhibition came together with Emma Tominey, representatives from RAF Spadeadam, and the Queen’s Hall Arts team to reflect on the journey and be amongst the first to view the final artworks.

 This video looks back at that special event...